anonymousaga/UTM/README.md

 # UTM
 My UTM virtual machines.

-See packages for released VMs.
+See releases for released VMs.
 Each release is a new VM (so no concept of latest/earliest, I will edit a release if it needs changes).
 They are zipped with 7z by Keka (it's a great app!).

 Notes on each machine: